srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 We believe it is a good proxy for productive habits that we want to
-incentivise: deployments are easy and automated, work reaches users early, defects can be repaired quickly.
+incentivise: deployments are easy and automated, work reaches users early, and defects can be repaired quickly.
 For us, more frequent deployments have two positive implications: more services use our PaaS, and those that use it behave productively by deploying more often.
 We only count "Successful" deployments to ensure that our tools help and